2023–24 North Carolina Tar Heels men's basketball team

-The 2023–24 North Carolina Tar Heels men's basketball team will represent the University of North Carolina at Chapel Hill during the 2023–24 NCAA Division I men's basketball season.
-The team will be led by coach Hubert Davis, who will enter his third season as UNC's head coach, and will be assisted by Jeff Lebo, Sean May, and Brad Frederick.
-The Tar Heels will play their home games at the Dean Smith Center in Chapel Hill, as members of the Atlantic Coast Conference.
+The 2023–24 North Carolina Tar Heels men's basketball team represented the University of North Carolina at Chapel Hill for the 2023–24 NCAA Division I men's basketball season.
+The team was led by coach Hubert Davis, who entered his third season as UNC's head coach, and was assisted by Jeff Lebo, Sean May, and Brad Frederick.
+The Tar Heels played their home games at the Dean Smith Center in Chapel Hill, North Carolina, as members of the Atlantic Coast Conference (ACC).
+The North Carolina Tar Heels men's basketball team drew an average home attendance of 20,593 in 2023-24, the highest in college basketball.